daganharris/MISUtime/README.md

 - [ ] Add command arguments `--version` and `-v` that returns the version only.
 - [ ] Add support for durations/ages.
 # Disclaimer
-I started this in C# becuase of my familiarity of the language, however for the sake of the executable's size and the efficiency, I am thinking of switching to Go or Rust.
+I started this in C# becuase of my familiarity of the language, however for the sake of the executable's size and the efficiency, I am thinking of switching to Go or Rust at some point in the future.